 When God Speaks

 a.
 God can be shouting at us, but if our lives are so full of busyness and noise, we may never notice.
-We have to make time to listen for the Holy Spirit.
+We have to make time to listen to the Holy Spirit.

-ii.
-Make a habit of spending time reading the Bible.
+- Make a habit of spending time reading the Bible.
 Hebrews 4:12 says the Bible is “Alive and active.”
-That doesn’t mean the words dance on the page, but it does mean the Holy Spirit illuminates, or springs words into your mind that He wants to speak to you.
+That doesn’t mean the words dance on the page, but it does mean the Holy Spirit illuminates or springs words into your mind that He wants to speak to you.

-i.
-Sometimes we miss God’s voice because we simply don’t recognize it.
-We misdiagnose the cause of those feelings and fail to realize it’s actually a Word from God.
+- Sometimes we miss God’s voice because we simply don’t recognize it.
+We misdiagnose the cause of those feelings and fail to realize it’s actually a word from God.

 c.
 For example – most of my best ideas for ministry don’t come to me while I’m working diligently in my office.
 No – they come randomly during my prayer time while I’m just sitting quietly thinking about all of you.
 It’s when I stop trying to do, that God says, “Thanks for asking, Here’s what I would do.”
 And while I could take credit for these ideas, I give credit where credit is due, and recognize these ideas that spring to my mind are the voice of the Holy Spirit.

-b.
-The reason this step of examination is important is because some people like to attribute to God the things that they selfishly feel strongly about.
+The reason this step of examination is important is that some people like to attribute to God the things that they selfishly feel strongly about.
 And when others question them, they just say, “God told me so.”

 To tie this all together, during my conversation at Caribou this past week, I could have gotten really frustrated that this man was “wasting my time” and tried to get back to my business at hand, but while this guy was telling me about German pianos, I felt like God was telling me, “Listen to this guy and try to tell him about Me.”